burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.2_coordinate_systems_fields/2.2.1_gradient/gradient/README.rst

    :align: center
    :alt: A horizontal grayscale gradient transitioning from black on the left to white on the right

-   Output: A horizontal gradient from black (left) to white (right).
-Notice how the transition is perfectly smooth with no visible banding.
+   A horizontal gradient from black (left) to white (right).
+The transition is perfectly smooth with no visible banding.

 .. tip::